Finding out that a beloved companion needs surgery is often frightening for pet owners.

 Please make arrangements for your pet to be dropped off the morning of surgery during those times in order for our surgery team to remain on schedule.
 Our veterinary nurse will escort your pet to the surgical prepping area to wait for their surgery.
 The nurse will collect any required blood samples and tests prior to surgery.

 If any questions arise, the doctor may need to call or text you at the number you provide on the Consent/Release Form.

 You are welcome to check up on your pet’s status, however, we request that you allow plenty of time for your pet’s procedure to be completed.
 You may call or text our main number anytime between 11 AM – 12:30 PM.
 Keep in mind, someone from our veterinary medical team will be in touch with you once the procedure has been completed.

-All surgery pets must be picked up by 5 PM, unless we notified you that the pet may stay overnight.
+All surgery pets must be picked up by 4:30 PM, unless we notified you that the pet may stay overnight.
+Pets not picked up by 4:30 PM will be required to stay overnight with an overnight fee.
 Most surgeries are able to be picked up between 2 PM – 4 PM.

 - Call inside to inform of your arrival

 - Receptionist will alert the veterinary medical team to inform them you are here to pick up